Federal government uses defense production act for the third time this week

 - Now Playing

-Federal government uses defense production act for the third time this week01:48
+Federal government uses defense production act for the third time this week01:47

 - UP NEXT